Social Cognitive Development Lab

 Annie Riggs, PhD

 Director of the Social Cognitive Development Lab Annie is an Associate Professor in the Psychology Department at WWU.
 She received her Ph.D. in developmental psychology from the University of Wisconsin-Madison in 2016 and her B.A. in psychology and philosophy from the University of California Berkeley in 2009.
-In her free time she enjoys tennis, yoga, cooking, and exploring the beautiful Pacifiic Northwest with her family.
+In her free time she enjoys tennis, yoga, cooking, and exploring the beautiful Pacific Northwest with her family.
 Also pictured: future participant of the SCD Lab, Eden!
 As a child, Annie wanted to be a meteorologist and her favorite books were the Boxcar Children and Harry Potter.

 Research Assistant